Westminster City School's broad, rich and flexible curriculum meets the needs of individual learners and allows every

 Westminster City School offers a curriculum that meets the needs of individual learners and allows them every opportunity for success.
 Our curriculum is broad, rich and flexible.
 It provides all our pupils and students with a firm grasp of the fundamentals, whilst allowing an appropriate degree of specialisation and depth.
 We prepare our young people for future study and employment.

 At Key Stage 3 (Years 7 and 8)

-Led by the Head of Year and a dedicated Pastoral Support Officer, our School supports all our new Year 7 pupils through their transition and ensures all boys settle in, make friends and enjoy coming to school.
+Led by our Head of Year and a dedicated Pastoral Support Officer, our School supports all our new Year 7 pupils through their transition to Westminster City School.
+We ensure all pupils settle in, make friends, and enjoy coming to school.

-All pupils also study a comprehensive personal, social and health education programme which includes citizenship, economic & political awareness and careers education.
-The programme provides an opportunity for boys to discuss relevant, topical issues which, it is hoped, will improve their spiritual, moral, social and cultural development allowing them to participate positively to life in modern Britain with a clear understanding of fundamental British values.
+All Key Stage 3 pupils also study a comprehensive personal, social and health education programme which includes citizenship, economic and political awareness, and careers education.
+This programme provides an opportunity for pupils to discuss relevant, topical issues which, it is hoped, will improve their spiritual, moral, social and cultural development, allowing them to participate positively to life in modern Britain with a clear understanding of fundamental British values.

-The Key Stage 3 curriculum is broad and balanced to provide a strong foundation for further study.
+Our Key Stage 3 curriculum is broad and balanced to provide a strong foundation for further study.
 Pupils who need extra help with numeracy, reading or writing, or for whom English is an additional language, are helped in lessons by a support assistant.
 They might also be withdrawn from some lessons to meet individual requirements.
-Additionally, some pupils are offered alternative programmes of study in our nurture group.
+Additionally, some pupils may be offered alternative programmes of study in our nurture group.

 At Key Stage 4 (Years 9, 10 and 11)

 Towards the end of Year 8, all pupils choose their options and are placed on a learning route.
-The route will be personalised and appropriate to each pupil’s needs and aspirations, with support and guidance provided by the staff who know each pupil best.
+This learning route is personalised and appropriate to each pupil’s needs and aspirations, with support and guidance provided by the staff who know each pupil best.

-All pupils will study a core curriculum of English, Mathematics, Science, Religious Studies, Games, PSHE, Citizenship, Work-Related Learning and Enterprise.
+All pupils study a core curriculum of English, Mathematics, Science, Religious Studies, Games, PSHE, Citizenship, Work-Related Learning and Enterprise.
 This provides a broad and balanced foundation appropriate for almost any 16-19 pathway.

 Almost all pupils study a curriculum of academic GCSE subjects, including History and/or Geography.